trendscenter/docker-resource-usage/README.md

 cb5fe1ddbcc2        reminders_pgbackups_1   0.00%               1.551MiB / 15.65GiB   0.01%               2kB / 0B            20MB / 0B           6
 ...

-It will keep repeating like that until the command is canceled.
+The file will continue like that until the command is canceled.

-This script takes that file as input and produces plots of the resource usage contained therein.
+This script takes that file as input and produces plots of the resource usage.

 `python plot_usage.py /path/to/file`

-It will create cleaned data files and plots in a local `results` folder.
+This script will create cleaned data files and plots and save them in a local `results` folder.

 ## TODO